How to Provide Effective First Aid to an Open Wound

 - If the object is quite long, ensure the bandaging around the object has positioned it securely

-- DO NOT remove the embedded object, it may be preventing significant blood loss.
-The removal of the object could also cause major structural and nerve damage, it must always be completed by a professional
+- DO NOT remove the embedded object as it may be preventing significant blood loss.
+The removal of the object could also cause major structural and nerve damage.
+It must always be completed by a professional

 - DO NOT put any pressure on the object

-- DO NOT cut the end of the object unless it’s completely unmanageable and means you or medical professionals cannot move the casualty
+- DO NOT cut the end of the object unless it’s completely unmanageable and causes you or medical professionals difficulty in moving the casualty

 - Remove any clothing covering the wound

-- Keep the wound as clean as possible, do not use dirty clothing or materials if possible
+- Keep the wound as clean as possible - if possible, do not use dirty clothing or materials

 - DO NOT try to remove any foreign materials found in the wound